utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 I had achieved the required performance easily on track 1 (within a couple of days) and tried using the same architecture and image augmentation on track 1 images to train the model to drive on track 2.

+## Solution Overview
+The block diagram for the training process is shown in figure below.
+Images are fed into the CNN that computes the steering angle.
+The predicted steering angle is compared to the measured steering angles and the weights of the CNN are adjusted to decrease the mean squared error.

 ### Image augmentation

 I considered the following image augmentation techniques: